Palvella Therapeutics (PVLA) Study result summary

 Study result summary

-Phase 3 SELVA trial evaluated QTORIN 3.9% rapamycin gel for microcystic lymphatic malformations, a rare, lifelong, and debilitating disease with no FDA-approved therapies, affecting over 30,000 individuals in the U.S.
+Phase III SELVA trial evaluated QTORIN 3.9% rapamycin gel for microcystic lymphatic malformations, a rare, debilitating disease with no FDA-approved therapies and significant impact from birth.

-The trial was single-arm, baseline-controlled, supported by an FDA Orphan Products Grant, and received Breakthrough Therapy, Fast Track, and Orphan Drug designations.
+Supported by an FDA Orphan Products Grant and received Breakthrough Therapy, Fast Track, and Orphan Drug designations.

 QTORIN rapamycin achieved a +2.13 mean improvement on the mLM-IGA primary endpoint at week 24 (p<0.001), exceeding predefined efficacy goals.

-95% of participants improved on the primary endpoint; 86% were rated as much or very much improved at week 24.
+95% of participants improved on the primary endpoint; 86% were rated as much or very much improved.

-All primary, key secondary, and four additional secondary endpoints, including blinded clinician and patient-reported outcomes, showed highly statistically significant improvements (all p<0.001).
+All primary, key secondary, and four additional secondary endpoints were met with high statistical significance (all p<0.001), including blinded clinician assessments and patient-reported outcomes.

 Key secondary endpoint (blinded mLM-MCSS) showed a mean improvement of -3.36 (p<0.001).

-QTORIN rapamycin was well tolerated with a favorable safety profile across adults and children; no drug-related serious adverse events reported.
+QTORIN rapamycin was well tolerated in both children and adults, supporting chronic dosing, with no drug-related serious adverse events.

-70% experienced treatment-emergent adverse events, mostly mild or moderate and local (application site acne, discoloration, pruritus); 34% had treatment-related events.
+70% experienced treatment-emergent adverse events, mostly mild or moderate; most common were application site acne, discoloration, and pruritus.

-Systemic rapamycin levels remained below 2 ng/mL for all participants at all timepoints.
+Systemic rapamycin levels remained minimal, below two nanograms/mL for all patients at all timepoints.

-98% of week 24 completers rolled over to the extension period, supporting chronic administration.
+98% of week 24 completers elected to continue in the extension period, indicating strong retention and perceived benefit.

 Latest events from Palvella Therapeutics